Hazard perception test for P1 licence holders

 After you have passed the test

-From 1 January 2014, if you pass and pay for the test online you may be able to have your P1 licence automatically upgraded to a P2 or open licence and a new licence sent to you.
+If you pass and pay for the test online, you may be able to have your P1 licence automatically upgraded to a P2 or open licence and a new licence with your existing digital photo will be sent to you.

 Your licence can not be automatically upgraded if: